 Generally, only the amount spent for nursing services is a medical expense.
 If the attendant also provides personal and household services, these amounts must be divided between the time spent performing household and personal services and the time spent for nursing services.
 However, certain maintenance or personal care services provided for qualified long-term care can be included in medical expenses.
-See Longterm Care Contracts, Qualified earlier.
+See Long-Term Care Contracts, Qualified, earlier.
 Additionally, certain expenses for household services or for the care of a qualifying individual incurred to allow you to work may qualify for the child and dependent care credit.
 See Publication 503, Child and Dependent Care Expenses.

-You can also include in medical expenses part of the amounts you pay for that attendant's meals.
+You can also include in medical expenses part of the amount you pay for that attendant's meals.
 Divide the food expense among the household members to find the cost of the attendant's food.
-Then apportion that cost in the same manner, as described above, that you apportioned the attendant's wages between nursing services and all other services.
+Then apportion that cost in the same manner, as in the preceding paragraph.
 If you had to pay additional amounts for household upkeep because of the attendant, you can include the extra amounts with your medical expenses.
 This includes extra rent or utilities you pay because you moved to a larger apartment to provide space for the attendant.

 Employment taxes.
-You can include social security tax, FUTA, Medicare tax, and state employment taxes you pay for a nurse, attendant, or other person who provides medical care as a medical expense.
+You can include as a medical expense social security tax, FUTA, Medicare tax, and state employment taxes you pay for a nurse, attendant, or other person who provides medical care.
 For information on employment tax responsibilities of household employers, see Publication 926, Household Employer's Tax Guide.

 Healthy baby.
-Do not include the cost of nursing services for a normal, healthy baby.
+You cannot include the cost of nursing services for a normal, healthy baby.
 But you may be able to take a credit for child care expenses.
-See Publication 503, Child and Dependent Care Expenses, for more information.
+See Publication 503 for more information.
+You also may be able to take the child tax credit.
+See the instructions in your tax package.